 Bit of a random collection of topics in this module with roughly equal weighting.
 Basically, it's made up of 4 themes (micro, cellular responses to stress/injury, innate/adaptive immunity and general immunopathology, and finally, core principles of pharma), with a similar number of lectures for each.
 Cormac taylor’s back with his 160 slide long lectures filled with animations and images instead of concrete information.
 Pharma looks like it’s going to be tricky but is actually very straightforward.
 You get an intro to microbiology which will be a great foundation for POI in semester two.
 The assignment is interesting to do but tricky enough, as the word maximum is actually quite small.
 The aim is to review resources in order to create a little poster on a particular topic, with an image/figure accompanied by an informative legend.
 Was a little tricky to do extremely well in, but stick to the guidelines as usual and you shouldn’t have to repeat it (as some did in our year).
 You'll have your first round of BMJs - handy little 10% and usually quite interesting.
 Get them done early.
 Final exam is actually very forgiving and straightforward - a round of MCQs and then 2 out of 4 long questions.
 One of these tends to be based on a tutorial case covered during the semester, so attend these.

-This may seem like an easy enough module at first, but don’t be fooled by Docherty’s incredibly slow scottish monotone drawl - a good few failed this exam last year.
+This may seem like an easy enough module at first, but don’t be fooled by Docherty’s uncanny charm - a good few failed this exam last year.
 The histology lab quizzes are very handy - actually do your prep (histologyguide website or youtube videos + junqueira’s) and you’ll have 10% in the bag.
 Although you have a 20% anatomy midterm that’s fairly straightforward, don’t forget your anatomy for the final.
 Anatomy questions with pictures are very different to MCQ style anatomy/physiology questions, which can get a bit confusing.
 Again recommend finding yourself a good MCQ book.
 The short answer questions in the final are easy enough, but don’t neglect them in your study.

 Featuring James Jones, of the Coakley Fan club, this module is rote learning at its best.
 He breaks down the sections of the lower limb nicely, but there is a lot of info to cover.
 Anki once again comes in handy here.
 Our assessment was based totally on MCQ style questions (Jones even gives a whole lecture at the end on why this method is the BEST way to test us!).
 Test us indeed- while the midterm is easy enough, thorough spatial understanding and a close attention paid to timing will be needed to ‘locomote’ you through the final.
 Listen closely to what he says during the lecture - his slides are sparse and he has been known to throw in questions that are based on things he has said in passing.
 Watch out for those ‘NOT’ MCQ questions - he likes those a lot and they take a bit of extra reading.
 The labs are really one of the best parts of this module.
 Jones is super interesting in the lab and gives lots of insight into surgical and general clinical applications of your learning.
 So make sure you don’t miss them, despite whatever hangover your suffering.